Lowell-DCT/proposal-template/README.md

 - created a hidden metadata section that allows even more proposal details to be captured automatically & more reliably from submitted proposals into the scheduling system
 - added `example_pull_metadata.py` showing a simple example of extracting the new metadata

+2016-09-26 (1.4.0):  Finalized updates for 2017Q1
+- cleaned up bunch of cruft and clarified numerous comment sections
+- clarified that "thesis" refers to both Masters & PhD theses
+- merged the two cover page sections of additional observing details ("\unusabledates" & "\MoreObsrunInfo") into a single section ("\MoreObsrunInfo")
+- created a hidden metadata section that allows even more proposal details to be captured automatically & more reliably from submitted proposals into the scheduling system
+- added `example_pull_metadata.py` showing a simple example of extracting the new metadata

 Questions or comments:  email Henry Roe (hroe@lowell.edu or hroe@hroe.me).